powsybl/powsybl-optimizer/open-reac/README.md

 knitroampl stub
 ```

-Artelys is the company developing Knitro.
-You can find keys
+Artelys is the company developing Knitro, and you can find keys
 [here](https://www.artelys.com/solvers/knitro/).

 ---